seanavery/jetson-nano-box/README.md

 ### 3. Fan and Power Supply Setup

 At this point you are up and running with your nano device.
-If you try running some of the [DeepStream](https://docs.nvidia.com/metropolis/deepstream/4.0/dev-guide/index.html) example projects which use neural nets on video streams you will start to see your nano heat up.
+If you try executing some of the [DeepStream](https://docs.nvidia.com/metropolis/deepstream/4.0/dev-guide/index.html) example projects which use neural nets on video streams you will start to see your nano heat up.
 You can run `tegrastats` to diagnose your nano.

 ```
 $ tegrastats